hblyx/DSC180_Project2/results.md

 ## Twitch

-The models’ performances on the CORA dataset is displayed in the table below:
+Models’ performances on the Twitch dataset:

 | Model         | Accuracy         |
 |------------------|------------------|